 Incidentally, they also offer up a wall of BAKED swag: books, packaged products like homemade granola and marshmallows, mugs, T-shirts, and all kinds of fun stuff.
 Get the trucker hat– you won’t be sorry.

 Exciting things are happening in the world of BAKED.
-In this calendar year, Matt and Renato are opening a second location in Manhattan (though it’s hard to beat the charm of the original Red Hook shop) and releasing their fourth cookbook– I can’t even wait.
+In this calendar year, Matt and Renato are opening a second location in Manhattan (though it’s hard to beat the charm of the original Red Hook shop) and releasing their fourth cookbook, Baked Occasions– I can’t even wait.
 If you are a fan of BAKED and own a blog, consider joining Baked Sunday Mornings– good baking times will be had!
 And if you don’t own the three BAKED books (Frontiers, Explorations, and Elements), do yourself a favor and purchase them immediately– you have a lot of baking ahead of you.
 Without further ado…

 The BAKED Brownie